Youth Bird Drawing Contest 2019

 This year's beautiful birds represent species that you're likely to see near where you live in Pierce County and throughout Washington State.

-As you watch these birds of prey, pay attention to the areas where you see these birds.
+As you watch these birds, pay attention to the areas where you see these birds.
 What are the surroundings like?
 Where do the birds like to spend their time?
 What types of plants and trees do they seem to use?
-Pay attention to how they use their strong talons, excellent eyesight, and hooked beaks.

 Use these observations to inform your drawings—and then think about what you can do to be sure these birds continue to have places where they like to be.